vpinball/libdmdutil/README.md

 ## DMD Dump Player

-`dmdutil-play-dump` plays an existing txt, rgb565, rgb888, or raw dump and sends the frames to all attached DMDs.
+`dmdutil-play-dump` plays an existing txt, rgb565, rgb888, raw, or zipped dump and sends the frames to all attached DMDs.
+Zipped dumps are auto-detected.
 Txt/raw inputs are sent as
 2-bit or 4-bit data frames, while rgb565/rgb888 inputs are sent as color frames.
 The timestamps in the dump represent the absolute time
 (ms since start).
 It can optionally connect to a remote DMD server and can dump txt/rgb565/rgb888 while playing (raw output is not supported).
 Dump output uses the live DMD dumpers (same as libdmdutil), so colorized frames are preserved.
 By default, playback uses the original frame